leochen0000/CMPT433_Project/README.md

 4 person project using BeagleBone Green development board for embedded systems class

-How to set up the BeagleBone Minigame Console
+How to set up the BeagleBone Minigame Console:

 1. Go to the main directory to find our Makefile.
 2. Type: $make